Vinfall/UserScripts/README.md

 > This is the sanitized public version and would NOT be updated regularly.

 Ever accidentally download a wrong release asset not suited for your platform?
-Can you pick the correct [vscodium](https://github.com/VSCodium/vscodium/releases/latest) package among those enormous 154(!) assets within 10 seconds?
+Can you pick the correct [vscodium][vscodium] package among those enormous 154(!) assets within 10 seconds?

-If not, then GitHub Release Highlight comes into your rescue!
+GitHub Release Highlight comes into your rescue!

-Simply define a new rule and refresh the page, now the asset would be highlighted.
+Simply define a new rule and refresh the page, voilà, now the asset is highlighted.

+> [!NOTE]
-Note: this does NOT work in *all releases* page, you need to head to *a specific release tag* for the highlight to work.
+> NOT working in *all releases* page.
+> You need to head to *a specific release tag* to make highlighting work.

 ### Indienova Game Hide